darki9900/SkyClockBeta/README.md

 🚀 Stay tuned for more updates and improvements to the app, as I'm working hard to complete the special events calendar feature to elevate your experience!

-😊 Please note: This is my first time building an Android app, so your patience and support are much appreciated and it is open-source so please steal it thank you.
+😊 Please note: This is my first time building an Android app, so your patience and support are much appreciated.